echemdb/svgdigitizer/doc/cli.md

 ## `create-svg`

-Create an SVG with an embedded or linked PNG or JPEG from such a file.
+Create an SVG with a linked PNG or JPEG from such a file.

 ```{code-cell} ipython3
 !svgdigitizer create-svg --help